BRITISH AMERICAN TOBACCO SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action...

-(MENAFN- PR Newswire) NEW ORLEANS, Feb.
-9, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 25, 2024 to file lead plaintiff applications in a securities class action lawsuit against British American Tobacco p.l.c ("BA Tobacco" or the "Company") (NYSE: BTI ), if they purchased or otherwise acquired the Company's securities between February 9, 2023 and December 6, 2023, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Feb.
+13, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 25, 2024 to file lead plaintiff applications in a securities class action lawsuit against British American Tobacco p.l.c (“BA Tobacco” or the“Company”) (NYSE: BTI), if they purchased or otherwise acquired the Company's securities between February 9, 2023 and December 6, 2023, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Eastern District of New York.

 Get Help